 To configure the system, perform these steps:

-- Add recorders to the system and configure their settings on the Recorders tab.
+- 1. Add recorders to the system and configure their settings.
 See Recorders. - 2.
-Add user profiles on the Profiles tab.
-See Profiles. - 3.
-Add user accounts on the Users tab.
-See Users.
+Add the correct licenses for the recorders.
+See Licenses. - 3.
+Add IP cameras and other IP devices.
+See Logging in